milangroshev/niryo-one-digital-twin/digital-twin-service/digital-replica/README.md

 - This will open CoppeliaSim.
 Once you are inside:
     - press the play button
     - and click twice on the + icon of the GUI
-- You should see the Niryo One digital Replica going in a down
+- You should see the Niryo One digital Replica going in down
 - To verify that the Digital Twin service works correctly run the web interface (tutorial [here](../web-interface/)).